 Well the first track.
 Everyone Knows How It Goes.
 I wrote it after I went to Desert Trip in Cochella.
 I hope it expresses the importance music plays in our formative years.
 Mostly about how communal music used to be years ago.
 Everyone listening and learning songs together, piled in one room listening to the new vinyl someone just bought.
 Music was less accessible and thereby more personally involving.
 Shared in a more personal way.
 Plus Taj Mahal joined me on it.
 An incredible treat.

 How have you evolved as an artist over the last year?

 I have worked hard this last year to better define myself as an artist.
 To define my sound.
 To bring my work back to my own roots.
 I have learned a great deal about producing music.
 The more one learns and the harder one works the more one is able to capture that intangible quality that lets you finally say this song is done.
 Both in the writing and in the recording.
 So it was a year of especially hard work.
 Never saying I guess it’s done.
 Saying instead, yes, it is done.

 If you could meet, play a gig, co-write a song, have dinner, have a drink with any band or artist (dead or alive) who would it be?

 Randy Newman.
 Please tell him and set it up for me.
 His place or mine is fine.

 Lots of performing.
 Here in the Bay Area mostly.
 And the next album.
 Always the next.

-Hi Arielle, welcome to VENTS!
+Hi Tim, welcome to VENTS!
 How have you been?
-I’m great!
-Living the dream. 🙂 …
+I’m absolutely amazing!
+2019 was a …